Stee-T/NARMAX/Examples/1_Linear_in_the_Parameters/README.md

 **PlotAndPrint:** Generates two plots and (optionally) prints the regression results in the console.
 The code also demonstrates how to force a zoom-in by setting the returned axes limits.

 **get_Results / fit:** Both functions return the regression results in a tuple containing the regression parameters $\underline{ \hat{ \theta } }$, the index-set $L$ (which doesn't contain the imposed regressors) and the ERR vector.
-In addtion, if the arborescence was run with morphing instructions (not the case in this tutorial), a Morphing-meta Data dictionary is returned as 4th return.
+In addition, if the arborescence was run with morphing instructions (not the case in this tutorial), a Morphing-meta Data dictionary is returned as 4th return.
 Finally, the updated $D_C$ and DcNames are returned as 5th and 6th return.
 Updating $D_C$ (and the corresponding RegNames) consists in:
-a) Filtering out redundant regressors (necessary for a well functioning rFOrLSR)
+a) Filtering out redundant regressors (necessary for a well-functioning rFOrLSR)
-b) Centerting the regressors (necessary for a well functioning rFOrLSR)
+b) Centering the regressors (necessary for a well-functioning rFOrLSR)
 c) Potentially expanding the dictionary with new morphed regressors.

 **Note (callable model):** The Arborescence doesn't return an object containing a callable model, since